Aspergillosis in Birds

 6. Dr. Thomas Caceci, VetMed.vt.edu

 Diane Burroughs, LCSW is a licensed psychotherapist trained in ABA therapy techniques.
-She specializes in anxiety disorders and nutrition for mental health.
+She is the founder and CEO of BirdSupplies.com a company that is dedicated to parrot wellness.
 With over 30 years experience, in a range of settings, she’s created thousands of successful behavior plans to help turn around challenging behavior.
 She’s authored a number of books on supporting challenging behavior in birds.